Updated on December 13, 2024

 Some reasons to see a doctor for soft palate pain include:

-• Unexplained swelling or swelling that persists for longer than a week
+• Unexplained swelling or swelling that persists for longer than a week.

-• Swelling that comes with other symptoms
+• Swelling that comes with other symptoms.

 In most circumstances, soft palate pain should not be a cause for concern.
 Usually, a person fully recovers within a few days to a week.

-According to the ADA, “the 5-year relative survival rate for those with localized disease at diagnosis is 85%, compared with only a 40% survival rate in patients whose cancer has metastasized.”
+According to the ADA, “The 5-year relative survival rate for those with localized disease at diagnosis is 85%, compared with only a 40% survival rate in patients whose cancer has metastasized.”

-Last updated on October 2, 2024
+Last updated on December 13, 2024

-7 Sources Cited
+6 Sources Cited

-Last updated on October 2, 2024
+Last updated on December 13, 2024

 All NewMouth content is medically reviewed and fact-checked by a licensed dentist or orthodontist to ensure the information is factual, current, and relevant.